Juli132/Dimidium_Bellerophon/guts.md

 If you just want to get started quickly, see the main contributing guide.
 If you are planning to modify the parser, add a new firmware adapter, or understand the full stack, read on.

+Files are always being moved around! if some files are out of place, help us document properly!

 ### Bellerophon Compiler Engine (Backend)

 > *Note: The core parsing engine, ANTLR grammar, and generated syntax tree files currently use the legacy project name `Jupitore`.
 These operate as the core engine for the Bellerophon compiler.*